ThibChss/turbo_toastifier/README.md

 - 🔧 Easy to customize styles
 - ⏸️ Pause on hover - messages pause their animation when hovered
 - 📋 Queue system - messages only start disappearing after the first one is removed
+- 🔢 Configurable message limit - limit how many messages are visible at once

 ## Installation